9uant-brain/RAT2-Custom-Build/README.md

  <p align="center">
   <img src=asset/kicad_sch.png width="80%" height="80%">
 </p>
-※ In advance, I realize I made some mistakes while writing this post.
-Because 2 JFETs, gain potentiometer was placed reversely.
-The JFET's source and drain are swapped, and the potentiometer's pins 1 and 3 are swapped.
-I already knew the latter, as gain knob worked reversely, and it isn't major issue.
-But, swapped source and drain are major issue, it can't ensure jfet working properly.
-Fortunately, despite that, it didn't make any problems (even during debugging), and I couldn't notice until now.
-So, please read the following text with the assumption that the JFET's pins being swapped is not an issue.
+※ In advance, I’d like to acknowledge a few mistakes in this post.
+Two issues occurred: First, I accidentally reversed the source and drain of the JFETs.
+Second, I swapped pins 1 and 3 of the gain potentiometer.
+I was already aware of the latter, as the gain knob worked in reverse — not a major issue.
+However, the reversed source and drain on the JFETs are more significant, as this can prevent them from working properly.
+Fortunately, despite this, the circuit functioned without any noticeable problems (even during debugging), so I didn’t realize the mistake until now.
+Also, in this circuit, the JFETs don’t play a critical role — they’re only used as buffers and for LED switching.
+So, please read the following text with the understanding that the JFET pin swap did not affect the circuit's operation.

-While the design largely follows the original, I encountered some resistance values that weren't available in my inventory.
-For these, I used series or parallel combinations to achieve approximate values.
+While the design largely follows the original, I encountered some resistance values that weren’t available in my inventory.
+To address this, I used series or parallel combinations to approximate the required values.
-The original RAT 2 uses the LM308 op-amp, but I wasn't keen on using a chip so specifically limited to just this pedal.
-Therefore, I opted for the TL072, which is more commonly used and versatile in guitar effects.
+The original RAT 2 uses the LM308 op-amp, but I wasn’t keen on using such a specific chip that’s mostly associated with just this pedal.
+So, I opted for the TL072 instead, which is more versatile and commonly used in guitar effects.
-Since the LM308 is a single op-amp and the TL072 is a dual op-amp, I adjusted the pinouts accordingly.
-I also configured the circuit to deactivate the second op-amp of the TL072.
+Since the LM308 is a single op-amp and the TL072 is a dual op-amp, I adjusted the pinout accordingly.
+I also configured the circuit to deactivate the second op-amp in the TL072.

 ### PCB layout Creation